openjdk/zgc/src/java.base/share/man/java.md

     By default, this option is set to 25.
 Using a lower value will cause the heap to be compacted more aggressively, to reclaim more memory at the cost of using more CPU time.

+[`-XX:ZGCIntensity=`]{#-XX_ZGCIntensity}*intensity*
+:   Configures the trade-off between memory and CPU usage on the system when
+    Automatic Heap Sizing is enabled with `-XX:+ZAdaptive`.
+When enabled, the default value is 5, striking a balance between memory and CPU that is reasonable for most systems.
+When Automatic Heap Sizing is disabled, the effective value is 0.

 [`-XX:+ZProactive`]{#-XX__ZProactive}
 :   Enables proactive GC cycles when using ZGC.
 By default, this option is